Temporal Reasoning on Implicit Events from Distant Supervision: The TRACIE Dataset

-To better understand how task-specific supervision contribute to models' performance, we propose two data splits, one using training/testing data from the same distribution, and another using differently sampled training and testing data.

-\paragraph{IID Split} We split the data under the independent and identically distributed (i.i.d.) assumption based on stories, with a 20/80 train/test ratio.
-The motivation for using a small training set, which follows \citet{zhou2019going}, is that we believe temporal relations involve much commonsense knowledge.
+We split the data under the independent and identically distributed (i.i.d.) assumption based on stories, with a 20/80 train/test ratio.
+We use a small training set, following \citet{zhou2019going}, as we believe temporal relations involve much commonsense knowledge.
 As we later show in \S\ref{sec:results}, it is infeasible to collect a large enough human-annotated training set to capture all the knowledge needed to tackle this problem completely, and a system must acquire knowledge from external resources.
 As a result, we use a small training set just to define the task, and at the same time, use an extensive testing set for more robust evaluation.